 Despite all these predicted changes, what matters when it comes to employee metrics have not and will not change.
 Regardless of whether your workforce is remote or in a physical office space, warehouse or factory, there are four key areas of employee engagement that all organizations must prioritize:

 - Motivation: Am I motivated to perform at a higher level than expected of me?

 - Retention: Am I likely to stay?

 - Company culture: Is this a positive, healthy place to work?
 Do I feel connected to our mission, values and team?

 - Appreciation: Am I seen and valued for my contributions?

-How Blueboard rewards drive engagement
+How Blueboard rewards drive employee engagement

 After every Blueboard reward recipient completes their experience, they’re invited to take our Post-experience Engagement Survey.
 This survey not only provides feedback to our Concierge team to further shape our recipient experience, but also informs how Blueboard rewards impact employee engagement.